Obada-gh/Code102-reading-notes/README.md

 A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.

-as you see in the photo there is a fixed mindeset which mean the opposite of the growth mindset to keep yourself in a growth mindset you must foucs ,face the challenges and learn from your mistaks.
+as you see in the photo there is a fixed mindeset which mean the opposite of the growth mindset to keep yourself in a growth mindset you must:

+*foucs
+*face the challenges
+*learn from your mistaks.